I was reading an article the other day on workplace hazards.

 The terminology is important!
 There are rarely multiple definitions in the law.

 Using the consultants understanding of hazard and risk, the car is a hazard.
 There is a risk of someone driving it incorrectly and having an accident.
 If they drive correctly the risk is low.

 The car is not a hazard.

 A collision with another car is a hazard.
 Hitting a pedestrian is a hazard.

 The risk (the likelihood of it happening and the consequences if it does) depend on circumstances.
 For example;

-- What if the car is being driven at 5km an hour by a careful driver up his driveway.
+What if the car is being driven at 5km an hour, by a careful driver and on his driveway.
 The likelihood of the hazard occurring is “Unlikely” and the consequences, if it does occur, could be “Negligible”.
 Therefore the risk is “Low”.